abubakar-malik/vf/README.md

 # Introduction
 This project will deploy a simple Python based API.
 It has couple of POST methods.
 You can use one method to insert date-time stamp into your database while one method to see existing data from the database.
 The application is scaleable and have persistent data in case of application failure or unexpected crash of database.
+Below you can see logical diagram of the solution and architecture diagram of one of the possible solutions.
+There are also PDFs (architecture.pdf, logical_design.pdf) available in the repository

 ## Logical design and Architecture diagram
 ![Logical Design](images/logical_design.png)